Leonamrsm/Real_State_Insights/README.md

 # House Rocket Project

-## Insights from a real state portfolio analysis.
+## Insights from a real state portfolio analysis

+To view the developed app that presents views for each of the hypotheses raised and answers the business questions, go to https://insights-house-rocket.herokuapp.com/

 # 1. Business Problem